XinFinOrg/xdc-subnet-docs/docs/deployment/5_faq.md

 - **How can I manage Subnet tokens?**

   1. Use the [Subnet Faucet](../usage/2_faucet.md) to easily transfer Subnet tokens to your users.
-  2. Connect any Web3 wallet to the Subnet RPC as a custom network and transfer tokens to other addresses.
+  2. Use any Web3 wallet (such as Metamask or OKX wallet), add the Subnet RPC as a custom network then connect to the Subnet and transfer tokens to other addresses.

 - **How can I easily give out Subnet tokens to my users?**